Design Lead

 The Design Lead Role

-The Design Lead is responsible for ensuring that the design conducted is of high quality and that the team are effectively validating their assumptions with customers and stakeholders.
-To achieve this the Design Lead recruits, manages and coaches Designers in the Stream Teams and defines the Design principles to guide their work.
+The Design Lead is responsible for ensuring that the research and design work conducted by the designers in the Stream Teams is of high quality and that the team are effectively uncovering customer needs and validating their assumptions with customers and stakeholders.
+To achieve this the Design Lead recruits, manages and coaches the Designers in the Stream Teams and the senior researcher in the Research Enabling Team, who in turn coaches the designers across the Stream Teams on research craft.
+The Design Lead also defines the design and research principles that guide all of this work.

-In addition, the Design Lead assists the product strategy by providing insights and perspectives from the design work conducted.
+In addition, the Design Lead is responsible for product-level research — including Market Trend Analysis, Competitive Analysis, and User Segmentation — and contributes to the product strategy by providing insights from across the design and research work conducted.

 Key Responsibilities

-- Defining Design Principles: Defining the design principles that guide the work of the designers in the Stream Teams.
+- Defining Design and Research Principles: Defining the design and research principles that guide the work of the designers in the Stream Teams and the senior researcher in the Research Enabling Team.

 - Contributing to the Stream Team Structures: Assisting with the value stream definition, Stream Team allocations and ongoing management of the structures.